 If brunches were an Olympic sport, Dubai would definitely be the gold medal winner.

-We’ve rounded up a list of 14 favourite weekend feasts to suit hungry families, peckish party animals, epicureans with an appetite.
+We’ve rounded up a list of 11 favourite weekend feasts, tried and tested by us, to suit hungry families, peckish party animals, epicureans with an appetite.

 Words: Vanisha Rajesh